lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 Consider the phrase "fluffy blue creature."
 The embedding for "creature" is updated by attending to "fluffy" and "blue," which contribute the most to its contextual meaning.

 ![Fluffy Blue Attention](./images/fluffy_blue_creature.png)

-#### Key, Query, and Value Matrices

-- **Query (Q)**:
-   - Represents the word being attended to
-   - Used to calculate attention scores with all Keys
-- **Key (K)**:
-   - Represents the context words being compared to the Query
-   - Used to compute the relevance of each context word to the Query
-- **Value (V)**:
-   - Another representation of the context words, but separate and different from Keys
-      - Although the same input context words are multiplied by 2 different K, V matrices, which results in 2 different Key and Value vectors for same context word
-   - It basically is a representation of each "word" so at the end, a scored `SUM()` of all words is over values!
-   - Weighted by the attention scores to produce the final output

-These matrices are learned during training and updated via backpropagation

 #### How Self Attention Works
 TLDR;